euwbah/musescore-microtonal-edo-plugin/README.md

 Thus, a sharp symbol in 23-edo is defined as going up 91 steps and down 92 steps, yielding a -1 step difference.\
 A sharp symbol in 23-edo, surprisingly, __lowers__ the pitch by 1 step, instead of raising it.\
 Consequently, the flat symbol raises the pitch by 1 step.\
-The sharpness value of 23-edo is -1, which classifies it as a **flat-1** EDO.
+The apotome size of 23-edo is -1, which classifies it as a **flat-1** EDO.

 Note: in EDOs such as 7, 14 and 21, the sharp and flats do not raise nor lower the pitch, and thus they are known as **perfect** EDOs, i.e. **Sharp-0**.